Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 When you access the site, you’ll be given a randomly assigned code name to send information to a particular author or editor who then uploads the information using an elaborate system of designated flash drives and computers for further encryption and security.

-Using that generated code name, you can also securely, anonymously reply to messages from reporters on their platform.
+Info: Using that generated code name, you can also securely, anonymously reply to messages from reporters on their platform.
 Several major news outlets use SecureDrop.

 ProtonMail is a Swiss-based encrypted email service that allows you to send completely confidential emails.
 It is one of the most reliable email clients on the dark web.